Socks and stats

 So you continue rummaging.

-If you've got your wits about you, you'll make sure you grab every sock, increasing the chances of finding a matching pair, i.e., the Tinder strategy of hosiery.
+If you’ve got your wits about you, you’ll make sure you grab every sock, increasing which increases chances of finding a matching pair, i.e., the Tinder strategy of hosiery.

-Well, rather dryly, the "lesson" is this: statistics and random chance are not your friend.
-They're also not an unhinged ex out to get you.
+The “lesson” in this foolishness is this: statistics and random chance are not your friend.

-So, if we do want to stick it to the statistical man and kick the cold, non-caring universe in the nards, our three fundamental options are: be boring, be clever, or like, invest in a mesh bag.
+But, if we do want to stick it to the statistical man, our three fundamental options are: be boring, be clever, or like, invest in a mesh bag.